Extremely online: Participants and media coverage

 Many of dril's other coinages have become ubiquitous parts of Internet slang.
 Throughout the 2010s, posters such as dril inspired commonly used terms like "corncobbing" (referring to someone losing an argument and failing to admit it); while originally a piece of obscure Internet slang used on sites like Twitter, use of the term (and controversy over its misinterpretation) became a subject of reporting from traditional publications, with some noting that keeping up with the rapid turnover of inside jokes, memes, and quotes online required daily attention to avoid embarrassment.

 Twitch has been described as "talk radio for the extremely online".
 Another example of an event cited as extremely online is No Nut November.
 Increasingly, researchers are expected to have more of an online presence, to advance in their careers, as networking and portfolios continue to transition to the digital world.

 In November 2020, an article in The Washington Post criticized the filter bubble theory of online discourse on the basis that it "overgeneralized" based on a "small subset of extremely online people".

 The 2021 storming of the United States Capitol was described as extremely online, with "pro-Trump internet personalities", such as Baked Alaska, and fans livestreaming and taking selfies.

 People who have been described as extremely online include Chrissy Teigen, Jon Ossoff, and Andrew Yang.
-In contrast, Joe Biden has been cited as the antithesis of extremely online – The New York Times once wrote that he had "zero meme energy".
+In contrast, Joe Biden has been cited as the antithesis of extremely online—The New York Times wrote in 2019 that he had "zero meme energy".